Recorded Webinars

 Speech-Language Pathologist, Physician Assistant, Occupational Therapist, Registered Dietitians, and Nurse Practitioners

-Angela Lombardo, MSW; Cori Myjak, MS, CCC-SLP; Meredith Close, MD; Kate Pawlowski, MS ; Carol Wilkinson, MD, PhD; Maria Stanley, MD, FAAP; Mary Marcus, MS, RDN, CSP, CD; Amy Lyle, MSSW, APSW; Jaclyn Bender, MS, OTR/L
+Angela Lombardo, MSW; Cori Myjak, MS, CCC-SLP; Meredith Close, MD; Katherine Pawlowski, MS; Carol Wilkinson, MD, PhD; Maria A. Stanley, MD, FAAP; Mary Marcus, MS, RDN, CSP, CD; Amy Lyle, MSSW, APSW; Jaclyn Bender, MS, OTR/L.

 Abstract: